Null pointer: Mitigation

 Pure functional languages are an example of level 1 since no direct access is provided to pointers and all code and data is immutable.
 User code running in interpreted or virtual-machine languages generally does not suffer the problem of null pointer dereferencing.

 Where a language does provide or utilise pointers which could become void, it is possible to avoid runtime null dereferences by providing compilation-time checking via static analysis or other techniques, with syntactic assistance from language features such as those seen in the Eiffel programming language with Void safety to avoid null dereferences, D, and Rust.
+Nullable type systems have also been widely adopted in mainstream programming languages: Kotlin, Swift, and TypeScript include them from the start, while C# and Scala have been retrofitted with nullable type systems.

-In some languages analysis can be performed using external tools, but these are weak compared to direct language support with compiler checks since they are limited by the language definition itself.
+In some languages, analysis can be performed using external tools, but these are weak compared to direct language support with compiler checks since they are limited by the language definition itself.

-The last resort of level 3 is when a null reference occurs at runtime, debugging aids can help.
+The last resort of level 3 is when a null reference occurs at runtime; debugging aids can help.